ABIDULLAH786/authentication-using-JWT/README.md

  - request.rest // this file contains all the APIs both for server-1 and server-2 to get posts delete tokect generate token and refresh token

 Note: it is not compulsory to use the request.rest file. this file need vs-code extention named REST client.
 So you can check APIs by using postman thunder client or browser.

+Add ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET in your .env file to generate random hashes write the below command in nodejs environment.

+require("crypto").randomBytes(64).toString("hex")

+assign the two different generate hash in .env file to both const ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET